revoltchat/legal/Acceptable Usage Policy.md

 ## Strikes and Suspensions

-Violations of this AUP, or other platform terms, may result in strikes against your account.
+Violations of these Community Guidelines, or other platform terms, may result in strikes against your account.
 Strikes are irreversible.
 Account suspensions can be removed through a successful appeal, but only if you believe that we took the wrong action.
 There is no point asking to be appealed for breaking the law.

 If you wish to appeal a suspension, please contact [abuse@revolt.chat](mailto:abuse@revolt.chat).